 Currently, we use our model to identify novel clusters in acute myeloid leukemia that impact patient survival in a large multi-center cohort of newly diagnosed patients from the German Study Alliance Leukemia and the German-Austrian AML Cooperative Group.

-We now aim to transfer our prototype to other hematologic and oncologic entities in collaboration with the HARMONY consortium.
+We now aim to transfer our prototype to other hematologic and oncologic entities.
+For instance, we currently explore age-dependent genetic clusters across pediatric and adult leukemia in collaboration with colleagues from the Fred Hutchinson Cancer Center Seattle.